for Your Blog?

 Image4.
 Click "Continue" after entering your blog URL |

-· Next, click “GO TO PROPERTY” to open the Google Search Console window.
+· Next, click on “GO TO PROPERTY” to open the Google Search Console window.

 ![]() |